silversixpence-crypto/dapol/spec.md

 panic if there is a bug in the code. if the input is incorrect then return an error result, so that calling code can take action.

+### Limits & types

+max height: 64
+min height: 2
+height is u8 since 2^8 = 256 is more than big enough as the maximum possible height 64 was chosen as the max height because with the NDM SMT we can have 2^36 (~70B) entities and still have only 10^-9 of the bottom layer spaces filled.
+With DM SMT we may need to increase this max.

 ### Naming & orientation

 paper uses term idx but code uses coordinate